TheoBatik/urchin_vision/README.md

 ## Setup

 Install the packages specified in requirements.txt.
 Any method is fine, but we recommend using pipenv.
-In terminal, cd into the repo run following commands:
+In terminal, cd into the repo and run following commands:

     install pip
     pip install pipenv